Eben60/ShareAdd.jl/docs/src/index.md

 By that occasion you may also want to clean your standard environment: It is generally not recommended having a lot of packages there.

-Now, the only thing you need, is to type into REPL (or adding to your script) the following lines:
+Now, the only thing you need is to type into REPL (or adding to your script) the following lines:

 ```
 using ShareAdd